-*This page is not updated since 2020.
-For active research, please check "on-going projects."*
+*This page has not been updated since 2020.
+Click here for active projects.*

 My research focuses on the dynamics of population health and aging, and encompasses two interconnected areas: social and policy determinants of health; and population process of aging and mortality.
 I have investigated health consequences of various social structures, institutions, and policies; the trends of socioeconomic and demographic disparities in health; trend and heterogeneity in aging, mortality, and life span; the origins and pathways of health and mortality across the life course; the impact of life course dynamics of obesity on mortality; and the role of selection in health production and aging process.